friquerette/snapcefa/README.md

 Reactive means Observable\
 use of the Observable "valueChanges()" on the form with the directive "async" in the template and an alias declare with "as" ... operateur Spread\
+\
+Lesson 7\
+Validator is use with form reactive\
+   . at the this.formBuilder.group() add a validator "Validators.required"\
+   . add validator by pattern for url with "Validators.pattern(this.urlRegex)"\
+   . make the emis number of emit event (less refresh) of this.formBuilder.group by using "updateOn: 'blur'"